corrode/corrode.github.io/content/blog/expressions/index.md

 ```

 The semicolons and returns are back, but the code is easier to understand.
-Why is that?
-Since we introduced a new function, the reader can focus on the high-level logic.
-Inside the function, each step is clear and easy to follow.
+We're almost back to where we started, but with early returns.

-Which version you prefer is a matter of taste and experience.
+Which version do you prefer now?
-It might help to try a few different approaches and see which one feels best.
+Sometimes, it's helpful to try a few different approaches and see which one feels best.

 If it's hard to explain, it's probably too complex.

 ## Mixing Expressions and Statements